springcomp/self-hosted-simplelogin/README.md

 ## Wildcard subdomains

+**Note** the following section documents wildcard certificates and subdomains.
+You may want to use builtin facility within SimpleLogin to achieve the same results.

 This repository suppports issuing wildcard certificates for any number of subdomains using Letsencrypt DNS-01 challenge against Azure DNS.
 It also suppports issuing certificates for the following subdomains `app.mydomain.com` and `mta-sts.mydomain.com` using Letsencrypt HTTP-01 challenge.